 Coffee is a widely popular drink and one of the world’s most consumed beverages, especially in the United States, where it is consumed more regularly than bottled water!1 If you are an avid coffee drinker and consider yourself a regular at Starbucks, you likely have wondered about the caffeine content in your daily brew.

-Caffeine is a stimulant that increases brain activity; it’s no wonder many of us rely on our morning coffee to start the day.
+Caffeine is a stimulant that increases brain activity; it is no wonder many of us rely on our morning coffee to start the day.
 In small doses, it can be beneficial and help you focus, but too much of a good thing can have adverse effects too.
 Regular brewed coffee can contain between 70 and 140 mg of caffeine, with an average of 95 mg per 8-ounce cup.

 The caffeine content in your morning brew can depend on a few factors; let’s have a look!